Gori – Stalin Museum – Uplistsikhe – Mtskheta – Svetitskhoveli – Samtavro – Jvari Monastery

 The price includes:

-One-day excursion to Gori, Uplistsikhe and Mtskheta will give you a sea of impressions and an unforgettable experience.
+Day trip from Tbilisi to Uplistsikhe cave town and Mtskheta will give you a sea of impressions and an unforgettable experience.